 Mortgage servicing rights.
 Lincoln recognizes the rights to service sold mortgage loans as separate assets in the consolidated balance sheet.
 The total cost of loans when sold is allocated between loans and mortgage servicing rights based on the relative fair values of each.
 Mortgage servicing rights are subsequently carried at the lower of the initial carrying value, adjusted for amortization, or fair value.
 Mortgage servicing rights are evaluated for impairment based on the fair value of those rights.
 Factors included in the calculation of fair value of the mortgage servicing rights include, estimating the present value of future net cash flows, market loan prepayment speeds for similar loans, discount rates, servicing costs, and other economic factors.
-Servicing rights are amortized over the estimated period of net servicing revenue.
-It is likely that these economic factors will change over the life of the mortgage servicing rights, resulting in different valuations of the mortgage servicing rights.
+Servicing rights are amortized over the estimated period of net servicing rights.
 The differing valuations will affect the carrying value of the mortgage servicing rights on the consolidated balance sheet as well as the amounts recorded in the consolidated income statement.